Initial Semantics for Reduction Rules: Signatures, models, initiality

-The proof consists of 3 steps: at first, we define a preorder $\leq_A$ on the terms of $\init{\Sigma}$, induced by the set $A$ of inequations.
-Afterwards we show that the data of the representation $\init{\Sigma}$ --- substitution, representation morphisms etc. --- is compatible with the preorder $\leq_A$ in a suitable sense.
-This will yield a representation $\init{\Sigma}_A$ of $(\Sigma,A)$.
-Finally we show that $\init{\Sigma}_A$ is the initial such representation.
+The proof consists of several steps: at first, we define a preorder $\leq_A$ on the terms of $\init{\Sigma}$, induced by the set $A$ of rules.
+Afterwards we show that the data of the model $\init{\Sigma}$---substitution, model morphisms etc.---is compatible with the preorder $\leq_A$ in a suitable sense.
+This yields a model $\init{\Sigma}_A$ of $(\Sigma,A)$.
+Finally we show that $\init{\Sigma}_A$ is the initial such model.